0gust1/snippets-experiments/Kobo/README.md

 Disclaimer :
 ------------
-I'm not very command line / bash savvy, it's more a quick and dirty hack to get the thing done It's horribly crude, raw and dirty...
-But I wantted to haw my bookmarks and notes avaiable without installing or launching huge softwares like Calibre or Adobe thing.
+I'm not very command line / bash savvy, it's more a quick and dirty hack to get the thing done.

+It's horribly crude, raw and dirty...
+But I wanted to have my bookmarks and notes avaiable without installing or launching huge softwares like Calibre or Adobe thing.

 How to use :
 ------------
 - Connect your Kobo reader to your computer (preferably a linux system or a system with sqlite3 and awk avaiable)
-- Copy the files to /.kobo/
+- Copy the files to /.kobo/ (hidden folder)
-- from the terminal run export_bookmarks.sh : it will generate a bookmarks.html file
+- from the terminal run export_bookmarks.sh : it will generate a bookmarks.html file ine the /.kobo directory.

 Further improvements / ideas :
 -----------------------------